 Calais which lies in the department of Pas de Calais is a part of the region of Nord Pas de Calais which is included in Northern France.
-The area of Pas de Calais was primarily dependent on coal since long times.
-But the disastrous event of World War II had made huge impact on the department's economy making it more diverse.
+The area of Pas de Calais was primarily dependent on coal for a long time.
+But the disastrous event of World War II had made a huge impact on the department's economy making it more diverse.

-The taxes imposed by both UK and French government are vastly different with alcoholic drinks cheaper in Calais.
-It's nearness to England; make it a frequent tourist centre for day trippers who buy alcohol on a huge scale.
-But as the countries follow EU custom rules, no restrictions can be imposed as long as the drinks bought are for personal use.
+The taxes imposed by both UK and the French governments are vastly different with alcoholic drinks cheaper in Calais.
+Its nearness to England; make it a frequent tourist centre for day-trippers who buy alcohol on a huge scale.
+But as the countries follow EU customs rules, no restrictions can be imposed as long as the drinks bought are for personal use.

 Calais is connected directly to Europe and England via the Eurostar line with the international station of Gare de Calais-Frethun being the first stop in Europe.
 The other railway station is Gare de Calais-Ville.